Student or Learner

 If you have been one of the users of the internet for many years, you have noticed the tremendous improvement in web experience.
 From static ugly looking web pages to fully dynamic web pages with rich user experience and social contribution wikis.
 From a fully text web pages to highly user friendly drag and drop web applications.

 What is Ajax?

 The main advantage of Ajax is less resource consumption on the server side.
 Thatís right; you donít have to load the whole page every time a user clicks on a link.
-Letís take Gmail for instance.
-When you click on one of the links on the menu, it does not reload the whole page.
+Letís take Gmail for instance, when you click on one of the links on the menu, it does not reload the whole page.
 Only part of the page will be reloaded.
-Thatís called ďCall on demandĒ, and it means it only loads what needs to be changed on the webpage.
+Thatís called ďCall on demandĒ, it means it only load what needed to be changed on the webpage.
 Google saves bandwidth by sending less data to users when navigating, and also saves CPU, RA, and many other resources.
-Therefore, Google will pay less for providing its email service to users.
+Therefore, google will pay less for providing email service to users.

-That leads to another advantage: less bandwidth consumption and faster browsing in end-users' machines.
+That leads to another advantage, less bandwidth consumption and faster browsing in end-users machine.
 It is a big bonus for business companies that rely on users to browse their websites.
 The faster the website is loading, the more the user will be comfortable browsing it.

-Ajax is a web 2.0 standard which was defined by OíRielly [O'Reilly].
-Using it is a big plus.
-Many companies [no apostrophe] hire web designers just because they are familiar with web 2.0 standards.
+Ajax is a web 2.0 standard which was defined by OíRielly, using it is a big plus.
+Many companiesí hires web designers just because they are familiar with web 2.0 standards.
 After all, web 2.0 is business hype.

-Ajax works on all servers, even the simplest.
+Ajax works on all servers, even the simplest one.
 It doesnít need an interpreter like phpís Zind Engine.
 All you need is a server that can show/run html web pages.
 Ajax can work on your local computer by just opening the webpage file!